SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 On this I am a bit dumbfounded.
 Why would you even bother to ask?

 Humans are crafted out of physical stuff, and clearly we are subjectively conscious and posses a soul.
-Or our soul posses us, or however you like to fame it, I am pretty agnostic on this linguistic gymnastics, since no one has any access to the definitive truth about *souls*.
+Or our soul possesses us, or however you like to frame it, I am pretty agnostic on this linguistic gymnastics, since no one has any access to the definitive truth about *souls*.
 Even my intellectual hero, Gödel, understood a machine could be evolved to become conscious.